Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 When looking for the right calming dog bed for you, there are some factors that you will want to consider.
 You will want to bed to be odor-resistant and machine washable at the bare minimum.
 A waterproof lining will be helpful for dogs prone to potty accidents, especially when anxious.

 The bed should not slip around while your dog is in it.
-That could give him more reasons to feel anxious.
+That could give them more reasons to feel anxious.
 If the bottom of your dog’s bed is not made to prevent slipping, you’ll want to find another bed.
 Likewise, it is vital to find the correct size.
-Your dog’s bed should be big enough to curl around inside but not so big that it loses the feeling of security.
+Your dog’s bed should be big enough to curl around inside but not so big that they lose the feeling of security.

 dog bed with yellow blanket